prompted365/anything-llm/IMPLEMENTATION_PLAN.md

 ## 3. Future Enhancements
 - Basic in-memory task management added via `tasks/get` and `tasks/cancel`.
 Persistent storage can be added later.
 - Added SSE support for `message/stream` (single event response) and error stubs for `tasks/resubscribe`.
-- Push notifications via `tasks/pushNotificationConfig/*` remain unimplemented.
+- Basic webhook support added via `tasks/pushNotificationConfig/*` to allow POST notifications when tasks are created.
 - Additional skills can be exposed in the agent card as capabilities expand.

 ## 4. Deployment Notes